compulim/use-schema-org-action/README.md

 1. Extracts named input properties from the action and forms a list of variables to support [RFC 6570 URI Template](https://www.rfc-editor.org/rfc/rfc6570) variable expansion
 1. Marks the action as [active](https://schema.org/docs/actions.html#part-1)
 1. Performs the action asynchronously
-1. Validates the action result against output [constraints](https://schema.org/docs/actions.html#part-4)
+1. Validates the response against output [constraints](https://schema.org/docs/actions.html#part-4)
 1. Marks the action as [completed or failed](https://schema.org/docs/actions.html#part-1)
 1. If successful, merges the output variables back into the action via named output properties